deathcod/ALEXA_skillset/EC2/README.md

 managing ec2 inside filezilla
 http://stackoverflow.com/questions/16744863/connect-to-amazon-ec2-file-directory-using-filezilla-and-sftp

-Having setup your filezilla upload all the files inside EC2
+Having setup your filezilla upload all the files inside EC2 and database
-1)making a directory under ec2-user in ec2 instance and upload the EC2 folder
+1) making a directory under ec2-user in ec2 instance and upload the EC2 folder and also the database folder
-2)upload the requirements.txt inside this folder in ec2
+2) upload the requirements.txt inside this folder in ec2

 now come back to command line:(I hope aws cli is configured, credentials are set, ec2 is running in command line as well in filezilla)
 ```